Grant Participant: Project Suma

 Year Founded: 2001

-The mission and vision is still the same – taking a holistic approach to healing by addressing the whole person, including their families.
-Not only are they available in emotional, practical and spiritual ways, their team also offers a trauma-informed, 7 component process that moves through a victim – survivor – thriver model.
+Project Suma uses a holistic approach to healing by addressing the whole person, including their families.
+Not only do they provide emotional, practical and spiritual support, their team also offers a trauma-informed, 7 component process that moves through a victim – survivor – thriver model.

 Their team continues weekly outreaches to the brothels where women bear the war-torn signs of injustice upon injustice: sexual abuse, alcoholism, domestic violence, single-parenthood, heavy debt and more.
 Project Suma meets them here, seeking to break generational cycles of abuse, awaken dormant dreams, and provide tools and support needed to reach them if requested.